pardis-mdd/Analysis-of-test-results/README.md

 ## Backend

-The backend of the application is built with Go, providing the necessary functionalities to process the uploaded test result files and interact with the AI section for further analysis.
+The backend of the application is built with Flask, providing the necessary functionalities to process the uploaded test result files and interact with the AI section for further analysis.

 ### Technologies Used:

-- Go
+- Flask

 ### Features: